jarkin0513/jarkin0513/README.md

-- Hi, I am Jacob Arkin
+- Hi, I'm Jacob Arkin
 - I am a Senior at the University of Iowa getting my Bachelor of Science and Engineering, Computer Science and Engineering.
 - I currently have a software engineering internship at Snap-On Diagnostics.
 - Feel free to reach me at jarkin1@hotmail.com or jarkin@uiowa.edu